JODY’S TEST RIDER CHRONICLES: MY LIFE AS AN MXA TEST PILOT

 I loved the late ’60s and early ’70s Hodaka Super Rats.
 They sold for peanuts, ran like a clock and could be rebuilt in 20 minutes.
 This bike was the linchpin of the dirt bike craze in the USA.
 In 1978, in their dying days, Hodaka offered me the chance to prototype a motocross version of the Hodaka 250ED.
 The budget was miniscule, but the finished project was pretty good (although it used a potpourri of parts from other brands and aftermarket companies).
 Unfortunately, once I finished the test cycles, Hodaka asked me to send the Thunderdog back to Athena for analysis.
 It has never been seen since.

 Another bike that I was lucky enough to ride before it disappeared was Horst Leitner’s KTM single-shock no-link prototype.
 In 1989, the then-KTM management asked the ATK inventor to build them the bike of the future.
 In his Laguna Beach factory, Horst designed a super radical KTM prototype.
 It used a no-link rear shock, single-sided radiator, exhaust pipe that exited downward behind the engine, and a three-tube hanger-frame.
 Although the project was supposed to be a secret, Horst let the MXA wrecking crew race the bike at Perris Raceway before crating it up for the trip to the Austrian R&D department.
-Good thing he did, because the bike disappeared, never to see the light of day again — except for the no-link idea.
+Good thing he did, because the bike disappeared, never to see the light of day again until an Austrian engineer realized that he had the on-off machine in 2019.

 I’m older now than I was when Hodaka exec Marv Foster recommended me as a test rider so many decades ago.
 I like to think that I’m wiser, although I must admit that most of the know-how in my vast reservoir of worthless knowledge was achieved through osmosis.
 When I first started racing, I reveled in my ignorance.
 Not knowing what was going on was bliss, because there was nothing I could do about it anyway.
 My MX IQ increased as a direct result of the sheer number of bikes I rode, tech briefings I attended and smart people I associated with.